jungvonmatt/storyblok-migrations/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Build Status](https://github.com/jungvonmatt/storyblok-migrations/actions/workflows/test.yaml/badge.svg)](https://github.com/jungvonmatt/storyblok-migrations/actions/workflows/test.yaml)

-Sb Migrate offers additional functionality on top of the existing Storyblok CLI by providing a modern and simple command-line tool for creating, running and managing not only content migrations but also schema migrations.
+Sb Migrate extends the core functionality of [Storyblok's CLI](https://github.com/storyblok/storyblok-cli) by providing a modern and simple command-line tool for creating, running, and managing not only content migrations but also schema migrations.
+It makes it easy and safe to deploy changes to your content model in a way that can be reviewed and tested before being deployed to production.
+This approach enables teams to evolve their content structure confidently, with greater control and traceability throughout the development lifecycle.

 ## Features